-The Bank of Greece (hereinafter the“BoG”) is committed to protecting the privacy of its website users.
-It only processes your personal data in the context of its tasks and does not disclose them for marketing purposes.
+The Bank of Greece (hereinafter ‘the Bank’) processes your personal data solely in the context of fulfilling its tasks and does not disclose them for marketing purposes.

-All personal information is processed in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 (hereinafter the “GDPR”), Greek data protection legislation and the BoG’s IT security and confidentiality rules.
+All personal information is processed in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 (hereinafter the ‘GDPR’), Greek Law 4624/2019 on Personal Data Protection, as currently in force, and the Bank’s IT security and confidentiality rules.

 Who is responsible for your personal data?

-The BoG is the data controller, within the meaning of the GDPR.
-Only dedicated BoG staff will have access to your personal data.
-Personal data are not disclosed to third parties without the data subjects’ consent, unless this is required by law.
+The Bank is the data controller, within the meaning of the GDPR.
+Only the Bank’s dedicated staff will have access to your personal data.
+Personal data are not disclosed to third parties without the data subjects’ consent, unless required by law.

 Cookies are small text files that are stored by the browser you use (Chrome, Mozilla, Firefox, etc.) on your computer or device in order to offer you a better browsing experience.

-The BoG’s website uses ‘functionality’ cookies only.
+The Bank’s website uses ‘functionality’ cookies only.
 These cookies do not collect any information about its website visitors that could be used for marketing purposes or to track user browsing history.

-The BoG does not ask its website visitors for any personal information during their browsing sessions.
-The use of any contact form on this website requires the provision of contact details, which the BoG will only use to contact you directly.
+The Bank does not ask its website visitors for any personal information during their browsing sessions.
+The use of any contact form on this website requires the provision of contact details, which the Bank will only use to contact you directly.
 Such information will not be disclosed to third parties or used for any purpose other than the one for which it was provided.

 Legal basis of the processing of personal data